Bryce Kindopp

-Bryce Kindopp (born June 14, 1999) is a Canadian professional ice hockey Forward who is currently playing for the San Diego Gulls in the American Hockey League (AHL) as a prospect for the Anaheim Ducks of the National Hockey League (NHL).
+Bryce Kindopp (born June 14, 1999) is a Canadian professional ice hockey forward under contract to Eisbären Regensburg of the DEL2.

 Playing career

 Kindopp first played as a youth within his hometown of Lloydminster, Alberta, with the Blazers, Heat and Rage before appearing in the Alberta Junior Hockey League with the Lloydminster Bobcats.
 He was selected in the 2014 WHL Bantam Draft with the 49th overall pick by the Everett Silvertips and made his debut with the team during the following 2014–15 season.

 Kindopp played six seasons within the Silvertips, captaining the club in his final major junior year in posting careers bests with 40 goals and 74 points through 63 games in the 2019-20 season.
 On March 4, 2020, Kindopp was signed as an undrafted free agent, to a three-year, entry-level contract with the Anaheim Ducks.

 Kindopp made his professional debut in the pandemic delayed 2020–21 season in the ECHL with the Tulsa Oilers.
 After registering 4 points through 14 games, Kindopp was reassigned by the Ducks to primary affiliate, the San Diego Gulls of the AHL upon the commencement of the season.
 Through his rookie season, Kindopp showed offensive promise in contributing with 10 goals and 20 points through 39 regular season games.